SomajitDey/JuFF/readme.txt

 What if you lose your private key or my_JuFF.key?

 You simply tell JuFF to create a new key-pair for you.
-Then again you email me the key-ID for authentication to change your public key on the key-server.
-Once I update your public key, all new correspondence use that new public key only.
-Even if an attacker gets hold of your old private key, he won't be able to succeed, because the recipient won't be able to match his signature using your new public key.
+Then again you email me the new key-ID as an authorization to change your public key on the key-server.
+Once I update your public key, all new correspondence would use that new public key only.
+Even if an attacker gets hold of your old private key, he won't be able to succeed, because the recipient won't be able to match his signature against your updated public key.

 How is this implemented?
 The public keys are imported just in time and not stored apriori.
 And here is another key thing.
 To verify files unique to a commit, JuFF imports only that version of the